fulyakocaman/PortfolioProjects/Intro_Machine_Learning/scikit_learn_polynomial_regression/README.md

-In this project you will use scikit-learn, which is a higher-level machine learning library that works with NumPy, to compare the performance of linear and polynomial regression models.
+In this project I used scikit-learn, which is a higher-level machine learning library that works with NumPy, to compare the performance of linear and polynomial regression models.

 Experiments